 Hence, you are expected to have at least 4GB of storage space before upgrading.
 You can follow some convenient guides to create higher memory space on your iPhone, in order to have enough storage space for this upgrade.

 Part 2: Free Way to Get Enough Space Required for iOS 10!

 If you’re an ardent iPhone user who uses their device heavily for activities such as to listen to podcast, play heavy games, take photos regularly, then you may have encounted the much dreaded “Not Enough Storage” prompt.
 Now, to get enough storage for upgrading to iOS 10, let's check what can be done to free up your iDevice.
 Firstly, we should know what can be optimized on your iPhone.

 1Files & Data Which Should be Cleaned up from iPhone

-- Junk & Temporary Files, App Caches, Corrupted files: These redundant files accumulate at a very rapid pace, and will damage the performance of your device and reduce the effectiveness.
+- Junk Files: App Caches/Cookies, Crash Logs, Corrupted files: These redundant files accumulate at a very rapid pace, and will damage the performance of your device and reduce the effectiveness.
 Too many such files can even lead to iPhone stuck and App crash, so we should firstly delete these files.

-- Deleted Files: The deleted files will still exist on your iPhone before having been totally overwritten.
-These useless files also eat up your storage though they are invisible.
-And if you have deleted some sensitive files, they can even be recovered by data recovery software as they still exist on your iPhone, that may lead to privacy leak.
+- Deleted Files: The deleted files still exist on your iPhone even though they are invisible.
+These useless files also eat up your storage.
+And if you have deleted some sensitive files, such files can be recovered easily by data recovery software, that may lead to privacy leak.

-- Hundreds of Photos: Taking pictures with iPhone is fun and is convenient to help you keep your beautiful memories.
-But these pictures can pileup to become very huge and too big.
+- Hundreds of Photos: Pictures can pileup to become very huge and too big.
 If not well managed, you will start having low storage space issues and slow iOS performance.

 2How to Get Enough iOS 10 Required Space